ingkebil/development/docs/publish/stage.md

 ## What about config files?

-Premade config files for all packages used in production have been made in the `config` dir of the servers repo.
+Premade config files for all packages used in production and stage have been made in the `config` dir of the servers repo.
 This can be found on rasta and clinical-db in the same location:

 ```
 cd ~/servers/config